AllexS/pithy/README.md

 ## Why use an internal DSL?

-- It's a more convenient and safer alternative to string contatenation
+- It's a more convenient and safer alternative to string concatenation
 - Very flexible, you can use all the power of JavaScript functions and control structures
 - For small bits of HTML you might not want to switch contexts from code